top of page

 Of course, there is little point in going to the trouble of applying a natural plaster and then using a vinyl emulsion paint for decoration.
 This will simply seal in the moisture and lead to damp, damage and decay.

 Using renewable raw materials such as beeswax, linseed oil, earth and mineral pigments, Edward Bulmer Natural Paint is an artisan business producing 100% natural paints.
-All of their raw materials are responsibly sourced and almost all are organic.
+All of their raw materials are responsibly sourced, and almost all are organic.

 Please note that this post isn't sponsored in any way.